 - Unmetered bandwidth – don't worry about too many gigabytes swapping back and forth

-2. WP Engine – The best platform for WordPress
+2. WP Engine – The best platform for a premium WordPress platform

 - Top value for growth businesses

 - Blazing fast speed

 - Not a good choice if you aren’t committed to using WordPress.

 - Expensive for beginners

 Getting too cheap with web hosting.